bahrus/xtal-method/README.md

             </xtal-method>
 ```

-**NB:  Code like what is shown above is quite vulnerable to hacking, especially if you can't trust the source of the data in your todo list.
+**NB**:  Code like what is shown above is quite vulnerable to hacking, especially if you can't trust the source of the data in your todo list.
 If the todo list changes frequently, performance will be sub optimal, at least with current browsers, and it wouldn't integrate nicely with modern binding frameworks.
-If these features aren't critical at first (e.g. during the initial prototyping), then it should be possible to switch to one of the more robust solutions when the time is right (ideally before it goes to production.)
+If these features aren't critical at first (e.g. during the initial prototyping), then it should be possible to switch to one of the more robust solutions mentioned below when the time is right (ideally before it goes to production) witout many changes.

-But almost certainly you will want to use a library where such issues are thought through, like [lit-html](https://alligator.io/web-components/lit-html/) or [hyperHTML](https://medium.com/@WebReflection/hyperhtml-a-virtual-dom-alternative-279db455ee0e).
+Almost certainly you will want to use a library where such issues are thought through, like [lit-html](https://alligator.io/web-components/lit-html/) or (hopefully) [hyperHTML](https://medium.com/@WebReflection/hyperhtml-a-virtual-dom-alternative-279db455ee0e).

 For example let's see how we can use lit-html to render the to-do list example from the lit-html link above.